 You need to understand your audience and know what type of information they need.
 Then craft a plan that sends the right information to them at the right time without becoming a pest.
 But, if it were that easy, we all would be wallowing in the fruits of our success.

-If you have created a content marketing strategy for your business, it should include the content you will need in order to provide the right content at the right time depending on where these leads are in the buyer’s journey.
-Sending strategic content to those who have opted into your list, you can take them from being a cool lead to a hot prospect.
+If you have a content marketing strategy for your business, include the content you need for your nurturing campaigns.
+You want to provide the right content at the right time depending on where these leads are in the buyer’s journey.
+By sending strategic content to those on your list, you can move them from cool lead to a hot prospect.

 Lead generation and lead nurturing

-Content you create will depend on the complexity of your product or service.
+The complexity of your product or service will dictate the type of content you create.
 Small businesses primarily need educational content that helps your prospect understand: